OWASP/Top10/2021/docs/A01_2021-Broken_Access_Control.md

 -   Stateful session identifiers should be invalidated on the server after logout.
     Stateless JWT tokens should rather be short-lived so that the window of opportunity for an attacker is minimized.
+For longer lived JWTs it's highy recommended to follow the OAUTH standards to revoke access.

 Developers and QA staff should include functional access control unit and integration tests.